ross-sig/vscode-gembase-dml/CONTRIBUTING.md

 # Contributing Guide
 ## Introduction

-Thank you for contributing to the GEMBASE DML Visual Studio Code Extension
+Thank you for contributing to the Gembase DML Visual Studio Code Extension

 ## Issues, Bugs, Questions, Enhancement Requests